Towards the Characterization of Terminal Cut Functions: a Condition for Laminar Families: Introduction

 To formally define these inequalities, we say $\beta$ is a \emph{type vector}, iff $\beta$ is a $(2^{|T|}-2)$-dimensional nonnegative real vector with its coordinates indexed by the proper subsets of $T$.
 That is, $\beta=(\beta_S)_{\emptyset\subsetneq S\subsetneq T}$ where $\beta_S\ge 0$ for all $\emptyset\subsetneq S\subsetneq T$.
 Then a homogeneous linear inequality is simply $\langle \beta,\pi\rangle\ge \langle \gamma,\pi\rangle$, for a pair $\beta,\gamma$ of type vectors.
 Now the question becomes:

 Let us make some observations.
-First, for an inequality $\langle \beta,\pi\rangle\ge \langle \gamma,\pi\rangle$ to be correct (satisfied by all terminal cut functions), any pair of terminals cannot be ``more separated'' in RHS than in LHS.
-Formally, we say that a subset $S\subseteq T$ \emph{cuts} a pair $t,t'$ of terminals, iff exactly one of $t,t'$ belongs to $S$.
-Now if for some pair $t,t'$, RHS has a term $\pi_S$ with $S$ cutting $t,t'$, while LHS does not contain such a term, then the inequality cannot be correct.
+First, for an inequality $\langle \beta,\pi\rangle\ge \langle \gamma,\pi\rangle$ to be valid (that is, satisfied by all terminal cut functions), any pair of terminals cannot be ``more separated'' in RHS than in LHS.
+Formally, we say that a subset $S\subseteq T$ \emph{separates} a pair $t,t'$ of terminals, iff exactly one of $t,t'$ belongs to $S$.
+Now if for some pair $t,t'$, RHS has a term $\pi_S$ with $S$ separating $t,t'$, while LHS does not contain such a term, then the inequality cannot be correct.
 This is because, if we consider the graph $G$ on $T$ with only a single edge $(t,t')$, then the value of LHS is $0$ and the value of RHS is strictly positive.

 To make this observation more general, for a type vector $\beta$, we define $\D_\beta$, the \emph{metric on $T$ induced by $\beta$}, as follows.
 For every pair $t,t'$ of terminals,

 Note that $\D_\beta(\cdot,\cdot)$ is indeed a valid metric on $T$ as it is the positive combination of a collection of cut metrics on $T$.
 Then this ``terminals no more separated in RHS than in LHS'' condition is essentially requiring that \emph{metric $\D_{\beta}$ dominates $\D_{\gamma}$}, that is, for every pair $t,t'\in T$, $\D_{\beta}(t,t') \ge \D_{\gamma}(t,t')$.